 }

-• URIPrefixes: These are the prefixes of s3 buckets and folders and all the files in the respective folder and buckets are imported into Quicksight.
-Recursively retrieving files from subfolders is a feature of Amazon QuickSight.
+are the prefixes of S3 buckets and folders.
+All files within the respective bucket or folder are imported into QuickSight.
+Amazon QuickSight also supports recursively retrieving files from subfolders.
 URIPrefixes example: https://s3.amazonaws.com/<bucket name>.

 Globalupdatesetting: You can provide field delimiters and other import options for the Amazon S3 files using this element.
-Amazon QuickSight utilises the default values for the fields in this section if this element is not supplied.
+If this element is not supplied, Amazon QuickSight will use the default values for the fields in this section.

 textqualifier: The file text qualifier must be specified.
 Single quotes (‘) and double quotes are acceptable formats ” (\”).
 JSON requires the leading backslash as an escape character before a double quotation.